aladdinbruv/docproche/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

+## 🌟 Use Cases

+- **For Patients**: Find the right doctor, book appointments with ease, manage health records, and make secure payments all in one place
+- **For Doctors**: Manage your practice online, set your availability, view patient information before appointments, and track your earnings
+- **For Clinics**: Integrate your entire staff, manage multiple doctors, and streamline your booking process

-## 🎯 Roadmap
+## 🗺️ Roadmap

-- [ ] Integration with real-time video conferencing
+- [ ] 🎥 Integrated video conferencing for virtual appointments

-- [ ] Mobile app using React Native
+- [ ] 📈 Advanced analytics dashboard for doctors
-- [ ] Enhanced analytics for doctors
+- [ ] 🌐 Multi-language support for international users
+- [ ] 💊 Prescription management system
-- [ ] Health record integration
+- [ ] 🏆 Loyalty program for returning patients
-- [ ] Multi-language support
+- [ ] 🧠 AI-powered doctor recommendations (future)

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an issue for discussion.

 ## 📧 Contact

-For questions or feedback, please reach out to us at contact@doctoproche.com.
+For questions, feedback, or support, please reach out to us at contact@doctoproche.com.

-## Supabase Configuration
+## ⚙️ Supabase Configuration

 This project uses Supabase for authentication, database, and real-time functionality.
 Follow these steps to connect it to your Supabase project: